EugenioBertolini/Transfer_Learning_and_Fine_Tuning/README.md

 The model was developed in VS_Code, using a GPU Nvidia.

 You need to download your own dataset and change the "path" at the beginning of this notebook to make it work.
-If you don't know which dataset to use, download it from here (https://www.kaggle.com/vipoooool/new-plant-diseases-dataset).
+If you don't know which dataset to use, download the segmented folder from here (https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw).